 Celtic tattoos are inspired by the traditional art of the Celtic people who inhabited western Europe.
-The Celtic style of energetic circular forms, knots, spirals and triskels has a timeless appeal which lends itself very well to tattoo art.
-Celtic tattoos probably owe some of their popularity to the fact that they can be extremely good ‘space fillers’.
-It is possible for a talented artist to create an interlocking Celtic tattoo design to cover pretty much any amount of space required.
-They can also be a very effective way to link other designs together or frame them.
+The Celtic style of energetic circular forms, knots, spirals, and triskeles has a timeless appeal that lends itself very well to tattoo art.
+Celtic tattoo designs probably owe some of their popularity because they can be excellent ‘space fillers.’
+A talented artist can create an interlocking Celtic tattoo design to cover the required amount of space.
+They can also be a very effective way to link other tattoos together or frame them.

-Celtic tattoos can also be used to express patriotism and individuality by people who consider themselves to be Celts, or of Celtic origin.
-Most commonly people from: Scotland, Ireland, Wales and occasionally England.
+People often get Celtic tattoos to express their patriotism and individuality who consider themselves Celts or Celtic origin.
+Most commonly, people from Scotland, Ireland, Wales, and occasionally England.

-Celtic Knot Tattoos – Also known as a mystic knot and endless knot – the lines of the knot form a endless loop without beginning or end.
+Also known as a mystic knot and endless knot – the lines of the knot form an infinite loop without beginning or end.
 Celtic knot tattoo designs most likely signify eternity.
-One type of Celtic knot is a Celtic love knot, which symbolises two people in love.
+One type of Celtic knot is a Celtic love knot, which symbolizes two people in love.

 Celtic Tree of Life Tattoos.
 The Celtic Tree of Life first appeared in the Book of Kells in 800AD.
-It is thought to be a symbol for the Garden of Eden.
+It symbolizes the Garden of Eden.

-Celtic Symbols Tattoos – Symbols which feature in Celtic tattoo designs include many things, such as: Animals, Crosses, Dragons, Knots, Triskeles and Warriors.
+Symbols that feature in Celtic tattoo designs include many things, such as Animals, Crosses, Dragons, Knots, Triskeles, and Warriors.

 History of Celtic Tattoos

 Celtic tattoos are not so much based upon tattoos worn by the ancient Celtic people, as they are based upon a style derived from their art.
 Archaeologists consider Iron Age Europe to have been ‘Celtic’ from 1000BC until the rise of the Roman Empire.
-The Celts were tribal people and were considered to be fairly warlike.
-The popular image of the Celts is of fearsome warriors who rode chariots and collected the heads of their enemies.
-On the other hand, the Celts were also said to love music and poetry and numbered many bards.
-They also wore ornate jewellery, such as elaborately decorated Gold Torques.
-The ancient Celts were quite romantic figures and a great inspiration for tattoo designs.
+The Celts were tribal people and great warriors.
+The Celts’ popular image is of fearsome warriors who rode chariots and collected the heads of their enemies.
+On the other hand, the Celts also loved music and poetry and numbered many bards.
+They also wore ornate jewelry, such as elaborately decorated Gold Torques.
+Modern Celt tattoo designs incorporate all these elements.

-However, the actual style of art which most people consider to be ‘Celtic’ today, was actually the Early Medieval art of Britain and Ireland, which is also known as Insular art.
-Insular art most likely originated in Irish monasteries around 600AD, as a fusion of earlier Celtic and Anglo-Saxon styles.
-It was used to illuminate manuscripts and metalwork and to make carvings in stone – especially stone crosses.
+However, the actual ‘Celtic’ art considered today, was the Early Medieval art of Britain and Ireland, which is also known as Insular art.
+Most likely, insular art originated in Irish monasteries around 600AD, as a fusion of earlier Celtic and Anglo-Saxon styles.
+It illuminated manuscripts and metalwork and carvings in stone.

-In England Insular art was replaced by a wholly Anglo-Saxon style around 900AD, while the insular style continued to be used in Ireland until 1200AD.
-Therefore the modern Celtic style – which for many people conjures up images of hordes of painted, pagan, tribesmen battling against Roman legions – was actually invented much later by peaceful Christian monks to decorate their holy books!
-This explains the very common image of the Celtic cross.
+In England, Insular art was replaced by a wholly Anglo-Saxon style around 900AD, while it continued in Ireland until 1200AD.
+Therefore the modern Celtic style – which for many people conjures up images of hordes of painted, pagan tribesmen battling against Roman legions – was invented much later by peaceful Christian monks to decorate their holy books!

 Many countries experienced a great Celtic revival in the 19th and 20th centuries.
-During this time anything Celtic, including the Insular style derived from the older Celtic art, became very popular again.
-This was particularly strong in Ireland where many were seeking to establish their own identity and further distance themselves from Great Britain.
+During this time, anything Celtic, including the Insular style derived from the older Celtic art, became very popular again.
+This was particularly strong in Ireland, where many sought to establish their own identity and further distance themselves from Great Britain.

 Lead Singer of Depeche Mode, David Gahan, has a Celtic cross tattoo design on his left arm.